donaldboulton/publiuslogic/src/pages/index.md

 ## Just Having Fun

-🍸 This website is built as static HTML with Gatsby component-modular Docker Container builds, using React components and GraphQL, Built with WebPack.
-Including a user data, todo's and site reviews FAAS (Functions-as-a-Service) backend.
+🍸 This website is built as static HTML with Gatsby React component, Node Modular Docker Container builds, data with GraphQL, Built with WebPack.
+Including a user data Membership, todo's and site reviews ect...
+FAAS (Functions-as-a-Service) backend.
 I am just now working on the full data structure using FaunaDB.

 ### Redesign March 15th 2020

-I was using Bluma for some styling with Styled components.
-Over riding bluma was increasing my overhead and pissing me off so I came up with....
+I was using Bluma for most of my Grid and layout and some styling.
+Using Styled components for most of My Components styles.
+Over riding Bluma was increasing my .css overhead and pissing me off so I came up with....

 ## A Physics-based Grid Cell - Item layout redesign